Skip to content

 The Complete Guide to Building a Skill

-A comprehensive guide to building an AI skill - from file structure and YAML frontmatter to writing effective instructions
+A comprehensive guide to building an AI skill from scratch: folder structure, YAML frontmatter, writing effective instructions, scripts, references, testing, and submission, with examples and patterns.

 What is a Skill?